ericwastaken/network-multitool/README-dockerhub-overview.md

 - Scripting and automation with Python 3 and pip-installed packages
 - Managing Azure resources with the Azure CLI (`az`)
 - Keeping a lightweight container running with a built-in tiny web server (from the base image)
+- See the full list of commands and tools at https://github.com/ericwastaken/Network-MultiTool-Base.

 ## Environment Variables